fdzwon/behavioral-cloning/README.md

-Files Submitted & Code Quality
+# behavioral-cloning

-1. My project includes the following files:
+1. This project includes the following files:

-model.py containing the script to create and train the model drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results
+model.py containing the script to create and train the model. drive.py, providied by Udacity for driving the car in simulator.
+And model.h5 containing a trained convolution neural network.

 2. With the provided Udacity simulator and my drive.py file, the car can be driven autonomously around a track by executing